turbot/steampipe-plugin-aws/docs/tables/aws_memorydb_cluster.md

   availability_mode = 'multiaz';
 ```

-### List Clusters with Encryption in Transit Disabled
+### List clusters with encryption in transit disabled
 Find clusters where encryption in transit is not enabled, which may indicate potential security risks that need to be addressed.

 ```sql+postgres